 Von Helms said that, if granted, this could be the defense's strategy for delay, because a new prosecutor would need to take on the case.
 When asked whether a motion like this could delay the trial by at least a year, or even longer, she agreed.

-Von Helms said the judge, who is the Honorable Dwayne K Moring, will have to decide on this motion filing by the end of next week.
+What's next?
+The judge, the Honorable Dwayne K. Moring, will have to decide on this motion by the end of next week.
 That is just over a week before jury selection is scheduled to start.

 Von Helms said the judge will decide whether the deputy district attorney is still the right person to handle this case.